jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   ``conditional``

     Conditionals don't actually store any state, so this value is always an empty JSON dictionary (`'{}'`).
-We should probably remove these entries altogether.
+These entries may be removed altogether.

   ``problem``